Wakanda-Packages/wakanda-widgets/README.md

 #### To UPDATE a widget

-1. First get the latest from the wakanda-widgets repository :
+1. First get the latest from the Wakanda-Packages/wakanda-widgets repository :

+	cd wakanda-widgets

 	git fetch upstream